 We passed through a very old Digamber Jain temple, supposedly as old as the city.
 We were informed that the temple is very beautiful and worth visiting.
 Our group didn’t venture inside the temple, due to paucity of time.

 From these lanes, we then walked towards the Maharajah School of Arts in Kishanpole Bazaar.
-The art school was operational till recently, but it is closed currently.
+The art school was operational until recently, but it is closed currently.
 Maharajahs of Jaipur were great patrons of art, especially Maharajah Sawai Jai Singh II and Sawai Ram Singh II.
 Establishing Art school only affirms their love for art.
-Jaipur state (pre -Independence years) was famous for its Chattis Karkhanas (36 factories, in the literal sense) or thirty-six departments, during the days of Maharajahs, Art was one of them!
+Jaipur state (pre -Independence years) was famous for its Chattis Karkhanas (36 factories/ thirty-six departments) during the days of Maharajahs, Art was one of them!

 The beautiful facade of Maharajah School of Arts & Craft, Kishanpole Bazar, Jaipur.